What to Expect

 During your Visit

 After changing into optional scrubs, our technologist will accompany you to the MRI scanner and will be with you throughout your examination.
 Even though you may not see them, they see and hear you through the entire exam.
 You can communicate with the technologist at any point.
-Our machines are the gold standard for MRI imaging and will provide the best images.
+Our machines are 1.5 T which are the gold standard for MRI imaging and will provide excellent image quality, no different to most hospital scanners.
 You will be given ear plugs or headphones to listen to music during your exam to protect your hearing.
 You will be asked to lie still during the examination to achieve the best images.

 Please let us know if you suffer from claustrophobia.
 We do not provide sedation or medication, but you are welcome to work with your provider to get a prescription for anxiety medication.
 If you opt for this, please bring a driver to accompany you home after the exam.